Dunno: Others

-Themes & issues
+Themes and issues

 An important characteristic of the Dunno trilogy is its heavily didactic nature.
 Nosov describes this as an effort to teach "honesty, bravery, camaraderie, willpower, and persistence" and discourage "jealousy, cowardice, mendacity, arrogance, and effrontery."
 Strong political undertones are also present.
 In addition to general egalitarianism and feminism, communist tendencies dominate the works.
 The first book takes the reader into a typical Soviet-like town, the second into a communist utopia, and the third into a capitalistic satire.
 Nosov's captivating and humorous literary style has made his ideologies accessible to children and adults alike.

 At the same time, the Canadian anthropologist and critique of civilization and education Layla AbdelRahim emphasizes the anti-disciplinary and anti-totalitarian aspect of the Dunno trilogy.

 Behind Dunno's apparent ignorance lies the exploring spirit that prefers learning through its own experience rather than acquiring institutionalized knowledge - in this regard Nosov points out that in everyday tasks Dunno succeeds perfectly.
 Dunno's encounters with Dr Pillman and Doono - who knows everything - reveal the oppressive nature of medical and scientific authority.